marco-campos/ns1/README.md

 - probability/odds
 - sets
     - *** Might be hard.
-- Changing bases
-    - *** Probably not super hard, will be a bit annoying I think though.
-    - converting to, from and between
-- converting decimals
 - bases with operations
 - other bases stuff
-- repeating decimals
-    - *** super important. very easy to implement, several questions too with simple formulas.
 - modular arithmetic
 - factorial sums
 - wilson's theorem